 Advanced periodontal disease that leads to bone loss can also affect the attachments of the muscles of the lower jaw, making the tissue sag.
 Patients with tooth loss are more likely to have problems with jowls or a witch’s chin.

 Because all of these consequences of bone loss can age a person dramatically, studies have shown that bone loss can add as much as 10 years to a person’s face.
-Fortunately, there are advanced gum disease treatments in Pittsburgh to help you stay looking like yourself.
+Fortunately, there is advanced gum disease treatment in Pittsburgh to help you stay looking like yourself.

 Pittsburgh Gum Disease Treatment

 The earlier gingivitis or periodontal disease is diagnosed, the more of these problems you can avoid.
-As a certified periodontist, Dr. Silberg has received the specialty training necessary to stop gum disease in its tracks and completely reconstruct your smile.
+As a certified periodontist, Dr. Katherine L. Roll has received the specialty training necessary to stop gum disease in its tracks and completely reconstruct your smile.

-If you are dealing with the early stages of gingivitis, Dr. Silberg might recommend an antibacterial mouthwash, a deep cleaning, and more careful daily dental hygiene practices to improve your condition.
-For more advanced cases of periodontal disease, procedures such as LANAP, or Laser Assisted New Attachment Procedure, might be necessary to eliminate dead, infected tissue inside the tooth pockets and speed healing.
-For patients who have already lost teeth due to periodontal disease, Dr. Silberg can evaluate the health of your smile for dental implants, which are anchored directly into the jawbone and help to provide the stimulation necessary to keep your jaw tissue strong.
-For more information about Pittsburgh dental implants, contact our office today to make an appointment.
+If you are dealing with the early stages of gingivitis, Dr. Roll might recommend an antibacterial mouthwash, a deep cleaning, and more careful daily dental hygiene practices to improve your condition.
+More advanced cases of periodontal disease procedures might be necessary to eliminate dead, infected tissue inside the tooth pockets and speed healing.
+For patients who have already lost teeth due to periodontal disease, Dr. Roll can evaluate the health of your smile for dental implants, which are anchored directly into the jawbone and help to provide the stimulation necessary to keep your jaw tissue strong.
+Contact our office for more information or to make an appointment.